cole-brokamp/automagic/README.md

 ```

 The dependencies file could also be created or changed manually if necessary.
 For example, you could create a list of packages that you frequently depend on and when moving to a new machine or server, run `automagic::automagic()` to install them all.

+### Without A Dependencies File

+To make sure R has all the required packages before running any R code, run `automagic::automagic()`.
+If there is no `deps.yaml` file present, `automagic` searches all `.R` and `.Rmd` files in the current working directory for necessary packages and creates a `deps.yaml` file.
+Review this file to see what packages will be installed and rerun `automagic::automagic()` to install all packages in the file.

 ## Details